"Engrossing...a soul-stirring testament to the transformative power of leading with love"

 Jonathan Eig

-Pulitzer Prize-winner author of King: A Life
+Pulitzer Prize-winning author of King: A Life

 "We should all be students of James Lawson, and this extraordinary book is a great place to start."